msoos/cav2025/README.md

 # Overview
-The system is a VirtualBox VM for x64 CPU cores, with at least SSE4.2 support, which all systems should have that are relatively recent (<6 years old).
+The system is a VirtualBox VM for x86-64 CPU cores, with at least SSE4.2 support, which all systems should have that are relatively recent (<6 years old).
 Unfortunately virtualbox does NOT emulate instructions the underlying CPU does not have.
 It's not an emulator, it's a hypervisor.
+This means this VM wil NOT work on ARM or M1/M2/M3/M4 Apple CPUs.

 You SHOULD give 64GB of memory and 6 CPU cores to the system if you even partially wish to recreate the results.
 This MUST be done via VirtualBox